MiMoText/MiMoTextBase_Tutorial/pages/tutorial/limit.md

 ### **LIMIT**

-The last part of the count operation limited the results by the count-variable.
-If you want to limit your results (e.g. to get an idea of the result table if your query takes a lot of time, or to get the top-10 items), you can add the limit-Operation at the end of your query.
+The last part of the count operation limited the results by the count variable.
+If you want to limit your results (e.g. to get an idea of the result table if your query takes a lot of time, or to get the top 10 items), you can add the limit operation at the end of your query.

-Example: [Limit the result to top 10](https://tinyurl.com/2jozgn9p){:target="\_blank", rel: "noopener noreferrer"}
+Example: [Limit the result to top 10](https://tinyurl.com/29qcyffc){:target="\_blank", rel: "noopener noreferrer"}

-<p><iframe  style="width:100%;max-width:100%;height:450px" frameborder="0" allowfullscreen src="https://tinyurl.com/2jozgn9p" referrerpolicy="origin" sandbox="allow-scripts allow-same-origin allow-popups allow-forms"></iframe></p>
+<p><iframe  style="width:100%;max-width:100%;height:450px" frameborder="0" allowfullscreen src="https://tinyurl.com/29qcyffc" referrerpolicy="origin" sandbox="allow-scripts allow-same-origin allow-popups allow-forms"></iframe></p>

 ```
 LIMIT